 A good diet for gout is based on foods that have relatively low concentrations of natural chemical compounds called ‘purines’ in them.
-This is because purines in your body and food produce uric acid after they breakdown following the chemical process that provides you with your protein and energy needs, among other things.

 And since high uric acid levels in the blood lead to gout-causing deposits of uric acid crystals in your joints and surrounding tissue, it makes sense for a gout sufferer to change to a low-purine diet.
 This means cutting out the high-purine foods that cause gout.

 There are many foods that have high, or, very high purine levels in them.
 For the most part high-purine foods are also high-protein foods.
 Here are 20 very high purine foods that cause gout that you should avoid completely:-

 - heart kidneys